 (b) Reading instruction, including training on assessments, instructional practices and interventions to improve student reading proficiency.
 Beginning July 1, 2021, instruction provided pursuant to this subdivision must meet the requirements for dyslexia training prescribed in section 15-219.

-(a) Effectively teaching foundational reading skills, phonemic awareness, phonics, fluency, vocabulary and comprehension.
+(a) Effectively teaching foundational reading skills, phonological awareness, phonics, fluency, vocabulary and comprehension.

 (b) Implementing reading instruction using high-quality instructional materials.